-This paper was designed as a tool to assist fund and intermediary operations staff in developing processes and procedures to address circumstances where financial intermediaries, and mutual funds, may choose to resign as broker-dealer of record or as both broker-dealer of record and custodian on certain taxdeferred accounts in advance of the effective date of the final rule.
-The key theme that carries through the four scenarios outlined above is the need for proactive, detailed communication between all affected parties.
+This paper was designed as a tool to assist fund and intermediary operations staff in developing processes and procedures to address circumstances where financial intermediaries, and mutual funds, may choose to resign as broker-dealer of record or as both broker-dealer of record and custodian on certain tax-deferred accounts.
+The key theme that carries through the scenarios outlined above is the need for proactive, detailed communication between all affected parties.
 Clear, concise, comprehensive communication is critical to the successful and smooth transition of accounts between parties.
-Funds and intermediaries should begin to formulate their communication plans, as well as to develop their processes and procedures related to dealer and custodial resignations.
+Funds and intermediaries should use the information in this paper to inform their communication plans and related processes and procedures for dealer and custodial resignations.